Rust, Guentzel lead Penguins past Devils 3-1

 NEWARK, N.J.
-(AP) — Bryan Rust and Jake Guentzel each had a goal and an assist Saturday, helping the Pittsburgh Penguins end a two-game skid with a 3-1 victory over the New Jersey Devils.
+(AP) — Bryan Rust and Jake Guentzel each had a goal and an assist, helping the Pittsburgh Penguins beat the New Jersey Devils 3-1 Saturday.

-Zach Aston-Reese also scored, Casey DeSmith made 24 saves and Sidney Crosby had two assists for Pittsburgh, which won for the seventh time in nine games.
+Zach Aston-Reese also scored and Sidney Crosby had two assists for Pittsburgh, which won for the seventh time in nine games.
+Casey DeSmith made 24 saves as the Penguins a two-game skid.

+“Our collective effort out there has been a lot better,” Rust said.
+“It’s not just one or two guys going, it’s all five as a unit, all six if you include the goalie.
+That’s key, obviously you can be working hard out there but if guys are not working as a unit, things might not go your way.
+We have done a really good job working together.”

 Kyle Palmieri scored for New Jersey and Scott Wedgewood made 26 saves in his second consecutive start for the Devils, who had won their previous two games.